SIP Animation: Subsequent ownership

-Disney owns all remaining assets of SIP as of the company's liquidation in October 2023 through BVS Entertainment.
+Disney owns all remaining assets of SIP as of the company's liquidation on 25 October 2023 through BVS Entertainment.
 As of March 2012, The Walt Disney Company France acts as a contact point for SIP and its former assets.
 The short film Inukshuk is distributed by interfilm.

 Bruno Bianchi, who had worked at the company since the 1990s, went on to form his own animation company called Ginkgo Animation after SIP's shutdown, and ran it before his death on December 2, 2011.
 Ginkgo picked up the George and Me project after he left SIP, but by April 2011 this venture of Ginkgo's was considered unsuccessful due to changing priorities in the French animation industry, according to one of the authors of the original comics.

 Malaysian studio Inspidea, which had previously worked as a subcontractor on Combo Niños and Wesh Wesh Express, co-produced the Ko-Bushi pilot and would eventually co-produce a full series under the slightly different title Kobushi, with the involvement of Zagtoon.
 Zagtoon itself was co-founded by SIP co-founder Jaqueline Tordjman and also employs several key people who worked at SIP, like composers Alain Garcia and Noam Kaniel.